top of page

 Yellowstone - 1928 Model A Roadster

 I found this beauty in great condition in North Carolina.
-I worked on it just enough to get it running, driving, and stopping good and then decided not to hot rod it.
+I worked on it just enough to get it running, driving, and braking and then decided not to hot rod it.
 I realized that 1928/29 roadsters were not a good fit for my 6'1" frame without significant modifications.
 This car sold on the first day advertised to a representative from Yellowstone Production Company who indicated it would used in the Paramount+ television series, 1923

 SOLD